 With its sleek, understated design and lightweight body, plus amazing water resistance up to 50 meters, it’s perfect for skiers and snowboarders who want to improve their technique and track their progress.
 It’s a good buy for learners too, who are just starting out and want to see where they’re going wrong and how much they can manage.
 As well as the standard wrist strap, it can also be worn attached to your jacket.

 Although not strictly wearable technology, I felt that this list would be incomplete without this little lifesaver.
-The main issue with taking electronic equipment on your ski season or ski instructor training course is that if you drop it in the snow, it’s game over.
+The main issue with taking electronic equipment on your ski season or ski instructor course is that if you drop it in the snow, it’s game over.

 Whilst you’re likely to be more careful with the more expensive equipment on this list, you may not show the same level of care to your smartphone – and that’s where these LifeProof smartphone cases come in.
-Specially designed for extreme sports enthusiasts (and clumsy people!), these phone cases are 100% water poof, so dropping your phone in the snow is longer such a big issue.
+Specially designed for extreme sports enthusiasts (and clumsy people!), these phone cases are 100% water proof, so dropping your phone in the snow is longer such a big issue.

 LifeProof cases can offer full water protection due to their innovative design and adherence to international protection guidelines.
 Their military standard cases undergo two water tests each before they are allowed outside the factory, and are rated at an Ingress Protection level of IP68 – that’s the highest there is.
 This means that whilst in the case, your phone could withstand up to two hours immersed in up to 6.6ft of water!